guillaumewuip/guillaumewuip.github.io/_posts/2022-07-01-operating-nodejs-in-kubernetes.md

 # Scaling on Memory

+_Important notice: this has been written before Node.js 12 and the addition of container-aware memory.
+Using Node.js 12 or higher, the service would not have crashed because of OOM.
+Instead, it would have reached the container memory limit and then seen reduced performance because of some memory swapping._

 We learned the hard way that the CPU metric is not enough for our HPA.
 We have to read memory usage too.